 Last Monday night, I started writing this blog post.
 I was so excited for Election Day, I couldn’t sleep and I wanted to put some thoughts on paper.
 I wanted to capture some of the things I have been thinking about over the past few weeks and months.
 This election has been incredibly challenging to watch [because there was a lot of hateful rhetoric].
 It was not really a debate of ideas and solutions, but an ongoing parade of hateful words.
-The… Read the rest
+The post I started writing on Monday had the draft title “Hope in Our Neighborhoods.”
+I was never that… Read the rest

 The Pittsburgh Public Market is open for business.